Altdorf, Uri: Religious institutions

-The influence of Cardinal Charles Borromeo enabled the Catholic Reformation to establish a foothold in Altdorf.
-The Capuchin convent was founded in 1581, followed by a franciscan convent near the Upper Cross in 1677.
+The influence of Cardinal Charles Borromeo enabled the Catholic Counter-Reformation to establish a foothold in Altdorf.
+The Capuchin convent – the monastery of All Saints – was founded in 1581, followed by a Franciscan convent near the Upper Cross in 1677.
 Baroque spirituality gave rise to several religious confraternities, the most distinctive being the 17th-century Vita devota Altorfensis or Devotio Michelina, a movement of mystical piety.
 Between 1542 and 1731, eight papal nuncios and two ambassadors of Spain resided in Altdorf.
 In response to ecclesiastical authority, parishioners demonstrated firm attachment to local prerogatives.

 The first Saint Martin's Church (initially a single-nave structure) was replaced in the 9th or 10th century by a new building with two side aisles, which was then supplanted, probably in the 14th century, by a substantial Gothic construction.
 In the early 17th century, this underwent transformation in the style of the Renaissance and early Baroque.
 Following the 1799 village fire, the church was reconstructed in neoclassical style.
 Altdorf's sacred landscape is further enriched by the Chapel of St. James (1570), the ossuary (1596), the Zwyer Chapel (1599), the Saint Charles Chapel at the Upper Cross (dedicated circa 1615), the Lower Chapel of the Holy Cross built after the 1629 plague, and the Chapel of the Mount of Olives (1657).

 Religious confraternities and pious societies appeared from the 15th century onward; of somewhat varying character and sometimes encompassing multiple villages, many have partially survived to the present day.
 The first mention of a schoolmaster, Johannes Bürgler, dates to 1472.
 The oldest known school regulations date from 1579.
 Altdorf's school, where Latin was taught, had a cantonal character.
-It staged performances whose tradition extends back to at least 1512 with the Play of William Tell.
-From 1697/1704, girls were able to attend the school of the franciscan convent.
+It staged performances whose tradition extends back to at least 1512, with William Tell.
+From 1697/1704, girls were able to attend the school of the Franciscan convent.
 The ruling classes cultivated a refined lifestyle from the 16th century onward, reflected in the residence of the Jauch family with its stepped gable in late Gothic style (circa 1550) and the richly decorated Eselmätteli house (17th–18th centuries).
 The Church was no exception, as evidenced by the impressive treasure of Saint Martin, to which various Altdorf goldsmiths contributed.